Self catering accomodation by Schull Holiday Makers, holiday homes in West Cork, Ireland, Skull, Schull

 ...
 AND BEYOND

 From here you hit the N.71 the road which, if you like to tour, links you to Bantry and the Beara peninsula, The Ring of Kerry and Killarney, Skibbereen and on to Cork and the rest of the world.
-Kerry, Cork air and Rinkgaskiddy ferry ports are roughly 85km www.fastnetline.com.
-Dublin, 400km.
-Rosslare ferry port 200 km.
+Kerry, Cork airports are roughly 85km.
+Dublin is roughly 400km and Rosslare ferry port 200 km.

 ALL YEAR THROUGH